For Better, for Worse… 6 Types of Marriage

 Needs and wants are expressed clearly, and both partners sincerely desire to support one another’s pursuit of happiness.

-Forgiveness is offered when it’s asked for, and grace and patience are extended generously.
+Forgiveness is offered when requested, and grace and patience are generously extended.

 This type of marriage is probably the closest thing we can experience to heaven on earth.